You vs Your C-Section Pooch. How To Love And Heal Your New Body

 However, proper massage of your scar tissue, that will help you resolve your c-section pooch, goes a little deeper and is not as gentle.
 This is a great little video to help you see exactly what massage movements are most helpful.

 How Can Nutrition Help Fix My C-Section Pooch?

-Clean protein, lots of green and deep-colored vegetables, berries, good fats and fibrous vegetables and fruits are all good for recovering your c-section pooch.
-Include anti-inflammatory foods in your diet, turmeric, ginger, garlic, and green tea.
-All these foods will help your body to recover in the early days and many months or years post-birth.
+For example, clean protein, lots of green and deep-colored vegetables, berries, good fats and fibrous vegetables and fruits are all good for recovering your c-section pooch.
+Additionally, including anti-inflammatory foods like turmeric, ginger, garlic, and green tea in your diet provides multiple benefits as well.